 In short: Choose based on performance and features first, and price second.

-Want to invest in an power toothbrush but the prices just seem too high?
+Want to invest in an electronic toothbrush but the prices just seem too high?
 See our cheap electric toothbrush recommendations for buying a quality brush without the big price tag.

 What age Groups are Electric toothbrushes suitable for?

 Electric toothbrushes can be used at any age, from baby to pensioner.
 However, you must ensure that you choose the correct toothbrush for your needs.
-Electric toothbrushes come in a variety of sizes available to suite the following age groups:
+They come in a variety of sizes available to suite the following age groups:

 Babies and Toddlers: These toothbrushes have very small brush heads, soft vibrations and must be used by a parent or suitable adult on the child.
 Never leave a baby unsupervised with an electric toothbrush – no matter the size of brush.
 Always check with the manufacturer or professional dentist to ensure the toothbrush is suitable for your baby.

-Children 3 – 7 years: Oral-B has a fantastic range of electric toothbrushes designed specifically for kids of three years and older.
+Children 3 – 7 years: Oral-B has a extensive range of superb electric toothbrushes designed specifically for kids of three years and older.
 They come in a range of attractive colours, featuring Marvel and Disney characters.

 Outside the baby, toddler, and kids range you’ll find mainstream electric toothbrushes such as the Oral-B professional and the Philips Sonicare models.
 These toothbrushes would be suitable for children from around 7, to teenagers and adults.